• Explore. Learn. Thrive. Fastlane Media Network

 Given the rise in online shopping, it’s not surprising that package theft is also growing.
 Data from the U.K. shows a 22% increase in package theft between 2016 and 2019, and a 2019 U.S. survey showed that 36% of shoppers had experienced at least one stolen package, with 56% reporting that they knew someone who had a package stolen.
 And especially during the holiday shopping season, when orders for electronics and other high-value gifts soar, “porch pirates” are a growing problem.

 • Now that so many retail outlets have closed their doors to in-person shopping because of COVID-19, many shoppers have turned to online stores.
-But while shipping volumes have reached near-holiday levels, there’s also been a huge shift in online shopping patterns:
+But while shipping volumes have reached near-holiday levels, there’s also been a massive shift in online shopping patterns:

 • An April 2020 survey of more than 30,000 Canadians showed that nearly 3 in 10 people had purchased items online that they would ordinarily have bought in-store.